CumulusNetworks/docs/content/cumulus-netq-415/Monitor-Operations/Monitor-the-RoCE-Service.md

 ```
 <!--does the user need to restart the NetQ Agent?-->

 3. Verify that NetQ is no longer monitoring the RoCE service with `netq config show agent commands`.
-The `Active` column displays a `no` status
+The `Active` column displays a `no` status for the disabled services:

 ```
 cumulus@switch:~$ sudo netq config show agent commands